Noobyetpro/mc-pulse/README.md

 - Hosted API base: https://mc-pulse.vercel.app/

 ## How it works
-- Incoming requests hit Express 5 routes in `src/`, all TypeScript/ESM.
+- Incoming requests hit Elysia routes in `src/`, all TypeScript/ESM.
 - Status lookup:
   - Java queries go through `minecraft-server-util`, then responses are cached in Redis for `CACHE_TTL_SECONDS`.
 Cache key is derived from host/port/type to keep entries isolated.
   - Bedrock queries skip cache and fetch live data each time.